Why Deathbed Planning Might Give You Additional Grief

 When you form a trust as part of your estate plan, one of the most important decisions you will make is who will oversee the trust’s management when you are no longer able to manage it (also known as your successor trustee).
 Because a trustee’s work may be time-consuming, complicated, and risk liability, many people […]

-How to Prove You Are Mentally Competent for Your Will or Trust
+How to Prove You Are Mentally Competent for Your Will or Trust in Oklahoma

 Although we would all like to believe that our family and loved ones will honor our wishes as expressed in our estate plan, contests are more common than you might think.
 Sometimes, a family member does not receive what they thought they would after a loved one passes away.
 To try to get what they […]